Fri

 Where: Home

-Why: Didn’t feel like reading the newspaper
+Why: Didn’t feel like reading

 How: Television